 In Laerdal I highly recommend booking a stay at Lærdal Ferie- og Fritidspark.
 This is where my husband lived when he was working in Laerdal and the cabins are well furnished and equipped.

 Stroll from your cabin to the nearby fjord and keep a look out for the northern lights on dark winter evenings!

 Staying in Laerdal will also give you time to explore all this beautiful village has to offer and is slightly off the beaten path for those who seek more authentic travel experiences.

 This option is perfect for families and couples with larger cabins available.

-Hopefully this itinerary and guide to visiting Flam and Gudvangen will provide you with lots of practical information to help plan your trip.
+This itinerary and guide to visiting Flam and Gudvangen will have provided lots of practical information to help plan your trip.
 Norway is a stunning country with some amazing places to visit.

 There are further posts below that I have written about Norway and other Scandinavian countries.
 Please take a look as some of those may also be useful to you now and in the future.

 - Best Scandinavian and Nordic Noir on Netflix

 - Best Norwegian TV shows to watch on Netflix